Amazon Alexa-compatible Big Mouth Billy Bass is the only holiday gift that matters

-Why talk to an Echo speaker when you can talk a Big Mouth Billy Bass that can respond to Alexa voice commands?
+Why talk to an Echo speaker when you can talk to a Big Mouth Billy Bass that can respond to Alexa voice commands?
 Yeah, that’s exactly what the inventors of the talking faux stuffed fish thought–Jeff almighty bless them.

 Unlike the classic Big Mouth Billy Bass–a popular motion-activated animatronic largemouth bass that could lip-synch songs–this thingamajig can talk thanks to the power of Amazon’s Alexa assistant.